🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 🎂 Indiana’s Birthday Rule (2026)

-Every year, during the 60-day window around your birthday, you have the right to switch from one Medicare Supplement carrier to another at the same plan letter — without medical underwriting.
+Every year, during the 63-day window centered on your birthday (31 days before through 31 days after), you have the right to switch from one Medicare Supplement carrier to another at the same plan letter — without medical underwriting.

 This means if you lock in a Plan G with one carrier at 65, you can shop for a better rate on Plan G every year during your birthday window — even if your health has changed.